Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/stake-dot.md

 4. Generate a secure password and create your wallet.
 5. Give your wallet a name and select ‘Any Chain'‌

-## Transfer DOT to your Polkadot extension wallet
+## Transfer DOT to your Polkadot wallet

 :::info Wallets to use to transfer Polkadot